Navneettc/sampling/02_activities/assignments/a3_questionnaire_design_part_b.md

     1. How long have you been with the company?
     2. What factors influenced your decision to join this company?
     3. Are you happy with your current role?
+Y/N
-Y/N 4.What are some factors that would increase your satisfaction with the company? (select all that apply) 1.
+    4. What are some factors that would increase your satisfaction with the company? (select all that apply) 1.
 More Pay 2.
 Better Benefits 3.
 Career development oppurunites 4.
-Work/life Balance
+Work/life Balance 5.
+Office Culture
 `   5.
 What main factor is important to you in a job right now?
 (Select one) 1.
 More Pay 2.
 Better Benefits 3.
 Career development oppurunites 4.
-Work/life Balance
+Work/life Balance 5.
+Office Culture
     6. What are some improvements you wish the company would make?
 (Open ended)
     7. Do you feel supported in the work place?
 Why or why not?
     8. If all factors stay the same, how likely will you change companies?
 1 - 5, 1 is less likely, 5 is more likely.
-    9. Anything else you would want to share to increase you satification within your role and company?
+    9. Anything else you would want to share to increase your satification within your role and company?

     I added two more questions to the survey in the beginning to better understand why the employee joined this company intially and that would give me a better comparision to what they valued before starting at the company vs how they feel now that they are working here.
 I want to understand if the factors that influenced their decision to join the company are being considered and the company is able carry out those expectations.

+    To keep errors low, ideally I would want to get a big sample size that would represent the target population and to run different surveys amound different sample sizes to determine precision and accuracy.
+I would also remove selection bias by not collecting any personal data from employees and using their ID as a way to randomly select them.
+To increase survey quality, I have clarified what the numbers mean when there is a question using 1-5.
+I have tried to ask each question that is related to the company and the reason for turn over rate to understand what exactly is demotivating the employees.

     https://github.com/Navneettc/sampling/blob/c4f363b237f0201ddeee13d9467ed1a162068d6b/02_activities/assignments/a2_questionnaire_design_part_a.md
     ```